 13. You do everything short of wrapping yourself in bubble wrap to protect yourself from breaking a bone, since a broken bone can disqualify you from becoming an astronaut.

 As an astronomy major you will gain both knowledge and the application of scientific principles in the study of space and everything it contains.
+A career in astronomy can lead to some great jobs.
 Astronomers can teach at universities, conduct research for government agencies or work with private companies exploring the final frontier for future business ventures.

 Florida Institute of Technology’s astronomy majors conduct observational and theoretical studies on white dwarf stars, M dwarf stars and cataclysmic variable systems.
 You can join in on this research and have access to it as an astronomy major and astrophysics major, as well as pursuing an advanced degree at FIT upon graduation.
 Download the Degree in Astronomy & Astrophysics Brochure for more information on this exciting program.